Adelle Tracey

-Career
+Early life and education

+Tracey was born in the Seattle, United States, where her British mother met her Jamaican father, who was there on a college athletics scholarship.
+The family lived in Jamaica before moving to Surrey, England at the age of 7 with her mother and sister.
+Tracey went to school at Camelsdale Primary School in Haslemere, St Batholomew’s Primary in Farnham and Midhurst Rother College.
+Tracey later graduated in sports science from St Mary's University, Twickenham.

 Tracey was one of the torchbearers at the 2012 Summer Olympics Opening Ceremony who, together with six other young British sport talents, lit the Olympic Cauldron.
 She was picked by Kelly Holmes.

-She is the second of the seven torchbearers to transfer allegiance after Katie Kirk, selected from Northern Ireland by Dame Mary Peters, transferred to Ireland.
+Career

+Great Britain

 Tracey won the British indoor 800 metres title in 2016, and went on to run a personal best of 2:00.04 on 7 September in Watford (mixed races).
 At the 2017 World Championships in London, she ran 2:00.28 in her heat to qualify for the semifinals, where she was sixth in 2:00.26.
 After finishing second in the 800m at the Athletics World Cup in London in July 2018, she went on to improve her 800m best by breaking the two-minute barrier for the first time with 1:59.86 in the semifinals at the European Championships in Berlin, going on to finish fourth in the final.

-Her 800 metres personal best of 1:59.50 (Walnut, CA, May 2021) ranks her equal 18th on the UK all-time list.
-Her indoor best is 2:00.23 (Glasgow 2020).

 On 9 November 2019, Adelle set the female course record at Cheltenham parkrun in 16:58.

-In February 2022, she won her second national title after indoor 800m victory in 2016, contesting the 1500 metres at the British Indoor Championships.
+Tracey won her second national title after indoor 800m victory in 2016, contesting the 1500 metres at the 2022 British Indoor Championships.

+Tracey was included in World Class Programme under British Athletics for the years 2016 to 2019.

+Jamaica

-On 28 June 2022, Tracey became eligible to race for Jamaica, and announced her transfer of allegiance on the same day.
+In June 2022, Tracey switched her country of allegiance under World Athletics from Great Britain to Jamaica.

+At the 2023 World Athletics Championships in Budapest, Tracey reached the semi-final of the 1500m where she set a new Jamaican record but failed to qualify for the final.
+Later at the Championships, Tracey qualified for the final of the 800m, finishing in 7th in a new personal best of 1:58.41.

+In 2024, after finishing 2nd in the 1500m at the Jamaican Championships, Tracey was named in the Jamaican team for the 2024 Paris Olympics, she didn't make it past the repechage round in both the 800m and 1500m.

 Personal life

-Tracey was born in the United States to a Jamaican father and English mother, and moved to England at the age of 7.
+Tracey has both dyslexia and dyscalculia.